-A person who fails to attend as Witness in either of the cases mentioned in Sections 407 and 408 of this Law is liable, on the summary Order of the Court, to a Fine in a reasonable sum to be fixed by the Court, but not less than Five Thousand Naira (N5,000.00) and, in default of payment, to Imprisonment for a term corresponding to the fixed sum, but the period of imprisonment shall not exceed a period of Two (2) Months.
+386. A person who fails to attend as witness in either of the cases mentioned in Sections 384 and 385 of this Law is liable, on the summary order of the court, to a fine in a reasonable sum to be fixed by the court, but not less than N5,000.00 and, in default of payment, to imprisonment for a term corresponding to the fixed sum, but the period of imprisonment shall not exceed a period of one month.

-PART XL PROVISIONS RELATING TO SENTENCE OF DEATH
+PART 37 - PROVISIONS RELATING TO SENTENCE OF DEATH

-Construction of provisions relating to Punishments.
-410. (1)
+Construction of provisions relating to punishments.

-- Subject to the provisions of any Law relating to a specific offence or class of offences and to the jurisdiction conferred on any Superior Court or on a person presiding over the Court, the provisions in this Part shall apply to Sentences of Death, Imprisonment, Fine, and Non-Custodial Sentences. - (2) In determining a Sentence, the Court shall have the following objectives in mind and may decide in each case the objectives that are more appropriate: - (a) prevention, that is, the objective of persuading the Convict to give up committing offence in the future, because the consequences of crime is unpleasant; - restraint, that is, the objective of keeping the Convict from committing more offences by isolating him from Society; - (c) rehabilitation, that is, the objective of providing the Convict with treatment or training that will make him into a reformed citizen; - (d) deterrence, that is, the objective of warning others not to commit offence by making an example of the Convict; - (e) education of the Public, that is, the objective of making a clear distinction between good and bad conduct by punishing bad conduct;
+- 387. (1) Subject to the provisions of a law relating to a specific offence or class of offence and to the jurisdiction conferred on any court or on a person presiding over the court, the provisions in this part shall apply to sentences of death, imprisonment, fine, and non-custodial sentences. - (2) In determining a sentence, the court shall have the following objectives in mind, and may decide in each case the objectives that are more appropriate or even possible: - (a) prevention, that is, the objective of persuading the convict to give up committing offence in the future, because the consequences of crime is unpleasant; - (b) restraint, that is, the objective of keeping the convict from committing more offence by isolating him from society; - (c) rehabilitation, that is, the objective of providing the convict with treatment or training that will make him into a reformed citizen; - (d) deterrence, that is, the objective of warning others not to commit offence by making an example of the convict; - (e) education of the public, that is, the objective of making a clear distinction between good and bad conduct by punishing bad conduct;

-- (f) retribution, that is, the objective of giving the Convict the punishment he deserves, and giving the Society or the Victim justice; and - (g) restitution, that is, the objective of compensating the Victim or family of the Victim of the offence.
+- (f) retribution, that is, the objective of giving the convict the punishment he deserves, and giving the society or the victim revenge; and - (g) restitution, that is, the objective of compensating the victim or family of the victim of the offence.

-Death Sentence.
-411. (1) Punishment of death is inflicted by hanging the Convict by the neck till he is dead or by Lethal Injection.
+Death.

-(2) Sentence of death shall be pronounced by the Court in the following form: "The Sentence of the Court upon you is that you be hanged by the neck or be subjected to Lethal Injection until you are dead and may God have mercy on your soul."
+- 388. (1) Punishment of death is inflicted by hanging the convict by the neck till he is dead or by lethal injection. - (2) Sentence of death shall be pronounced by the court in the following form: - "The sentence of the court upon you is that you be hanged by the neck until you are dead or by lethal injection."